-Returns are one of the biggest pitfalls for e-commerce businesses because it can easily add up and hit the bottom line.
+Returns are one of the biggest pitfalls for eCommerce businesses because the costs can easily add up and hit your bottom line.
 But free shipping on returns is expected these days.
-As reported on Web Retailer, 88 percent of consumers surveyed would rate free return shipping as “important” or “very important” to their purchase decisions.
-So, while not paying for return shipping might save you some cash, it could cost you customers.
-If the cost of return shipping is too much for your business, get creative.
-For example, you could state in your return policy that you’ll pay for return shipping on orders over $50.
-This could encourage your customers to purchase a few extra items to bump themselves over the limit.
+Most consumers say that free return shipping as important to their purchase decisions.
+So, while not paying for return shipping might save you some cash, it could cost you in customer loyalty.

 6) Copy your return policy from the pros

 You could find out through trial and error what return policies work for your business.
-Instead, why not borrow some experience from the experts — other e-commerce retailers?
-You’ll have to tweak things once you put your e-commerce returns policy into practice.
+Instead, borrow some experience from the experts — other eCommerce retailers.
+You’ll have to tweak things once you put your eCommerce returns policy into practice.
 But you get a head start when you build on the experience of others.